LeviJM/Week11/README.txt

 Create a turn system   [DONE]
 Create the three in a row win condition  [DONE]
-Make the grid work properly on smaller screens  [DONE] Make an alert that says the winner
+Make the grid work properly on smaller screens  [DONE] Add a working refresh button  [DONE]
-Create a tie function
+Make an alert that says the winner (bootstrap alert) Create a tie function (Tie counter Var)
 Style the page